mindspore-ai/docs/docs/mindformers/docs/source_en/advanced_development/performance_optimization.md

 **full_batch=false**:

 full_batch is a control item for the data aggregation behavior of MindSpore.
 When configured to true, each card takes the global batch size amount of data, and then completes the slicing of the data within the graph, taking only the required data in the corresponding DP domain for training.
 This approach leads to steep pressure on IO in large-scale clusters, where there is DP-fold redundancy in the amount of IO read by each card, which occurs on each card and aggregates to overstress the shared storage, affecting IO performance.
-It is recommended to change the behavior mode to full_batch=false when encountering IO bottlenecks, which has been verified to be able to optimize the IO efficiency in a more obvious way, and the configuration mode can be referred to MindSpore[set_auto_parallel_context interface](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.set_auto_parallel_context.html#mindspore.set_auto_parallel_context). yaml example is listed below:
+It is recommended to change the behavior mode to full_batch=false when encountering IO bottlenecks, which has been verified to be able to optimize the IO efficiency in a more obvious way, and the configuration mode can be referred to MindSpore [set_auto_parallel_context interface](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.set_auto_parallel_context.html#mindspore.set_auto_parallel_context). yaml example is listed below:

 ```yaml
 #yaml file configuration